 Tigers rank to Arrow of Light rank:

 1. A Scout Handbook for the scout’s den level

 Class A (formal scout uniform) that is used for official events and ceremonies

 Tigers, Wolves, Bears – wear the blue uniform shirt

 Webelos and Arrow of Lights (AOLs) – wear the khaki uniform shirt

 Class B (t-shirt) that is used for den meetings, camp-outs, and events requiring more informal attire.

 3. Patches – Uniform guidelines in den handbook. (“1344” patch can be purchased through the pack)

 6. Neckerchief and neckerchief slide (provided by the pack)

 You will need to purchase the items listed above that are not provided by the pack.
 You can purchase them at the local scout store.
-To find the closest location, visit www.scoutstuff.org
+The local scout shop is located at 5232 Port Royal Road Springfield, Virginia 22151.
+To shop online, visit www.scoutstuff.org

 What is my role as a Parent/Guardian?